-Optimizing Initial Comfort and Achieving Successful Adaptation to GP Lenses: Ed Bennett, OD, MSEd
+Optimizing Initial Comfort and Achieving Successful Adaptation to Corneal GP Lenses: Edward S. Bennett, OD, MSEd, FAAO, FSLS

-The most important factor in optimizing success with a new GP wearer is optimizing the initial experience they have with GP lenses.
+The most important factor in obtaining success with a new corneal GP wearer is optimizing the initial experience they have with GP lenses.
 With the many benefits and applications of GP lenses including excellent quality of vision, astigmatic correction, correction of presbyopia, impact on the progression of myopia in young people, and the visual benefits for the irregular cornea patient, GP lenses should be an integral part of EVERY practice which provides contact lens care to patients.
-However, there is often a fear by new contact lens wearers about having a foreign body on the eye and, in some cases, they have been told that gas permeable (GP) lenses are uncomfortable.
-Likewise, many practitioners are hesitant to fit GP lenses for fear out of how the patient will react to lens wear, possible perceived complexities in lens design and fitting and perhaps increased chair time.
-All of these concerns are understandable but, with today’s GP lenses, should not necessarily be a problem.
-This can be managed, and adaptation optimized, via the following four step plan: 1) Communicating GPs to the patient, 2) Use of a topical anesthetic, 3) Optimize initial vision, and 4) Comfortable lens design.
+However, there is often a fear by new contact lens wearers about having a foreign body on the eye and, in some cases, they have been told that corneal gas permeable (GP) lenses are uncomfortable.
+Likewise, many practitioners are hesitant to fit corneal GP lenses for fear of how the patient will react to lens wear, possible perceived complexities in lens design and fitting and perhaps increased chair time.
+These concerns may be managed, and adaptation optimized, via the following four-step plan: 1) Communicating GPs to the patient, 2) Use of a topical anesthetic, 3) Optimize initial vision, and 4) Comfortable lens design.

 Four Step Initial Comfort Program

 It is important to first note that patients depend upon the prescribing practitioner to assist them in deciding which contact lens would be best for them.
 If the practitioner is not interested in this as a viable option to patients – either via their nonverbal behavior or their verbal comments – patients are very likely to detect this and be dissuaded from GP lenses.
-Conversely, if the practitioner is interested in this option and feels it is indicated, patients will likely agree.
+Conversely, if the practitioner feels that a GP is the best option for the patient, the patient will likely agree.

 2. Use of a Topical Anesthetic at the Fitting Visit